Agoric/agoric-sdk/packages/SwingSet/docs/garbage-collection.md

 * exported (RECOGNIZABLE)
 * unknown

 The kernel is responsible for managing these per-vat states, and reacting to syscalls that the vat emits to change their state (which may result in deliveries to other vats, to inform them to update their own states).
-Vats, through `liveSlots.js`, are responsible for managing their internal JS `Object` states, and emitting syscalls to notify the kernel about changes.
+Vats, through [liveslots.js](../../swingset-liveslots/src/liveslots.js), are responsible for managing their internal JS `Object` states, and emitting syscalls to notify the kernel about changes.

 ## Virtualized Data

 To move large data out of RAM and onto disk, SwingSet gives vats a handful of "virtualized data" tools.
-The most basic is a "virtual object", which is a SwingSet object whose state (properties) are kept on disk when not in active use.
-The second is a "virtual collection" (e.g. what `makeScalarWeakMapStore()` returns), which is like a WeakMap except that any values keyed by a virtual object are also stored as serialized data on disk.
+The most basic is a "virtual object", which is a SwingSet object whose state (properties) are kept on disk when not in active use (see [Virtual and Durable Objects](./virtual-objects.md)).
+The second is a "virtual collection", which is like a Map or Set or WeakMap or WeakSet (see [Store-making Functions](../../store/docs/store-taxonomy.md)).

 Instead of Remotables, virtual objects use "Representatives" as the handle with which the object is sent, received, and manipulated.
 The Representative is a JS `Object`, however it goes away when userspace drops the last strong reference.
 But a new one might be created the next time the object is received (or retrieved from offline data), As a result, a virtual object might be defined and populated, and even reachable/recognizable by other vats (or serialized local data), even though there is no local Representative object at that moment.